Transport Canada Recall - 2020090 -

 Issue

 On certain trucks, the battery cables to the jump-start terminal may be too long.
 As a result, the cables could contact and chafe against the left-front suspension leaf spring.
 If this happens, a short circuit could occur and cause the positive cable to overheat or melt.
+Note: This recall only affects trucks with a left-hand under-hood battery jumper terminal.

-Safety Risk:
+Safety risk

 An overheated or melted battery cable could create the risk of a fire.

-Corrective Actions:
+Corrective actions

 The company will notify owners by mail and instruct you to take your truck to a dealer for an inspection of the jump-start terminal cables.
 If the cables are too long, they will be replaced.